 Andrew joined Watsi on March 12th, 2013.
-Five years ago, Andrew became the 386th member to automatically support a new Watsi patient every month.
-Since then, 5,442 more people have become monthly donors!
-Andrew's most recent donation traveled 8,800 miles to support Hour, a grocery seller from Cambodia, to fund a mastoidectomy ear procedure.
+Eight years ago, Andrew joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Andrew's most recent donation traveled 8,500 miles to support Hosea, a entrepreneurial 21 year old student from Kenya, to fund fracture repair surgery.